-KNOWLEDGE BASE: to acquire a degree of mastery of fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings in psychology and how psychological principles apply to behavior.
+- Knowledge Base: to acquire a degree of mastery of fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings in psychology and how psychological principles apply to behavior.

-CRITICAL THINKING: to become habitually inquisitive, trustful of reason, and honest in facing personal biases; to actively evaluate knowledge and ideas.
+- Critical Thinking: to become habitually inquisitive, trustful of reason, and honest in facing personal biases; to actively evaluate knowledge and ideas.

-SCIENTIFIC INQUIRY: to develop an understanding of scientific methodology; to develop skills in using scientific reasoning to interpret psychological phenomena; to develop skills in conducting psychological research with appropriate research methods.
+- Scientific Inquiry: to develop an understanding of scientific methodology; to develop skills in using scientific reasoning to interpret psychological phenomena; to develop skills in conducting psychological research with appropriate research methods.

-COMMUNICATION: to become competent and confident in the oral and written skills needed to speak and write with facility and sophistication about psychological issues and research.
+- Communication: to become competent and confident in the oral and written skills needed to speak and write with facility and sophistication about psychological issues and research.

-- PSYCHOLOGY AND RESPONSIBLE, ETHICAL CITIZENSHIP: to become aware of how psychological inquiry informs one’s personal and professional conduct and of the relevance of psychology in developing effective social institutions; to understand how the results of psychological inquiry can inform one’s actions as an ethical, responsible citizen in a diverse world in order to enhance human flourishing.
+- Psychology and Responsible, Ethical Citizenship: to become aware of how psychological inquiry informs one’s personal and professional conduct and of the relevance of psychology in developing effective social institutions; to understand how the results of psychological inquiry can inform one’s actions as an ethical, responsible citizen in a diverse world in order to enhance human flourishing.

 Advanced Placement Credit

 Students who earned a score of 4 or above on the Psychology Advanced Placement exam or 6 or above on the Psychology International Baccalaureate Higher Level exam may earn credit for PSY-101 Introduction to Psychology by taking any 200-level Psychology course and completing it with a grade of B- or better.
-The department recommends against taking PSY-201 Research Methods & Stats I as the first course in Psychology; students wishing to earn this credit should consult the chair of the Psychology Department for assistance in selecting an appropriate course.
+The department recommends against taking PSY-201 Research Methods & Stats I as a first course in Psychology; students wishing to earn this credit should consult the chair of the Psychology Department for assistance in selecting an appropriate course.
 Such PSY-101 Introduction to Psychology credit does not count toward a major or minor in Psychology.

-Psychology majors and minors considering taking courses at other campuses, or abroad, should be aware that it is difficult to meet our PSY-201 Research Methods & Stats I and PSY-202 Research Methods & Stats II requirements at other schools.
+Psychology majors and minors considering taking courses at other campuses, or abroad, should be aware that it is difficult to meet our PSY-201 Research Methods & Statistics I and PSY-202 Research Methods & Statistics II requirements at other schools.

 Because both courses combine research methods and statistics, most off-campus statistics courses do not substitute for either requirement.
-This means you should plan to take PSY-201 Research Methods & Stats I and PSY-202 Research Methods & Stats II at Wabash.
-Permission to spend the junior year abroad requires completion of PSY-201 Research Methods & Stats I and PSY-202 Research Methods & Stats II prior to going off campus.
+This means you should plan to take PSY-201 Research Methods & Statistics I and PSY-202 Research Methods & Statistics II at Wabash.
+Permission to spend the junior year abroad requires completion of PSY-201 Research Methods & Statistics I and PSY-202 Research Methods & Statistics II prior to going off-campus.